 Because The Lord of the Rings is probably my favorite story of all time, and one of my favorite movies, I wanted to check out what types of tattoos there would be out there in connection to the franchise.

 What surprised me was there weren't as many as I thought there would be, and the most popular tattoo I found from the series was the elven script called Quenya, which was a fictional language of the high-elves of the J.R.R.
 Tolkien universe.

-The script created was so stunningly beautiful, that many consider an art form in itself; probably the reason it's the most popular Lord of the Rings tattoo (my unofficial observation).
+The script created was so stunningly beautiful that many consider it an art form in itself.
+This is probably the reason it's the most popular Lord of the Rings tattoo (my unofficial observation).